themaco/jekyll-now/about.md

 permalink: /about/
 ---

-I am a software developer by training, but wore more than one hat in my previous and current job.
+I am a software engineer.
+I studied Management Information Systems in collegue and got a master degree in Computer Science, but my passion has always been software development.

 ### More Information